"You can't say that Sanford and Son was dramatic, was serious. It was foolishness. I didn't watch it then, and I don't watch it now."

 In a 1985 interview with Jet Magazine, Demond was very candid about t his addiction to heroin and how he didn't enjoy his work on Sanford and Son.
 He said the following "I had had it after the third year of Sanford and Son.
 Nothing was real.
 When you come into the newness of things, your first luxury car, your first Mercedes, your first house.
 All of those things seem exciting and thrilling.
 But after they wear off, you're faced with reality, and that reality is that your life is empty.
 I had worked all those years gearing myself for stardom but thing that I failed to do was have a life.
 I barely knew my wife and children."

 However, Demond's life changed in March of 1983, after the cancellation of The New Old Couple.
 He experienced a spiritual awakening and spent the following eight months praying and reading the Bible.
-He tried improve himself and turn his life around.
+He tried to improve himself and turn his life around.
 He set out to repair the damage that his acting career, and the infidelities that went along with it, had done to his marriage.
 He moved his family away from Bel-Air and "that plastic atmosphere of Hollywood."

 In the fall of 1984, Demond Wilson was ordained as an interdenominational minister.
-Since then, he has been on the gospel circuits, He has appeared at large auditoriums with an entourage consisting of a secretary, two body guards, a five-piece band and up to eight singers.
+Since then, he has been on the gospel circuits, He has appeared in large auditoriums with an entourage consisting of a secretary, two body guards, a five-piece band and up to eight singers.

 Despite his disdain for Sanford and Son, Demond willingly acknowledged in a 1986 interview with the Los Angeles Times that "I wouldn't be attracting thousands of people to my crusades without the name recognition that show gave me."